isomerpages/nlb-curiocity/_jurong/Jurong New Town.md

 https://www.nas.gov.sg/archivesonline/photographs/record-details/2d17e4ed-1162-11e3-83d5-0050568939ad

-The Jurong Town Corporation (JTC) was the agency that spearheaded the effort to turn Jurong into a residential town. for building and maintaining flats in 1969, and began to build executive and three-room flats to provide a wider array of housing choices.
+The Jurong Town Corporation (JTC) was the agency that spearheaded the effort to  Jurong into a residential town. for building and maintaining flats in 1969, and began to build executive and three-room flats to provide a wider array of housing choices.

 https://www.nas.gov.sg/archivesonline/photographs/record-details/ef38f1db-1161-11e3-83d5-0050568939ad